trevor-inflection/deepteam/docs/blog/blog-2/shakespeare-claude-jailbreak.md

 - **Unauthorized Access**: Broken Function Level Authorization (BFLA), Broken Object Level Authorization (BOLA), and Role-Based Access Control (RBAC)

 :::info Definitions
-A **vulnerability** is a weakness in an AI model’s safety mechanisms that adversaries can exploit to generate harmful outputs.
+A **vulnerability** is a weakness in an AI model's safety mechanisms that adversaries can exploit to generate harmful outputs.
 Vulnerabilities break down into specific **vulnerability types**—for example, bias can be religious, political, and so on.
 :::

 Specifically, we used DeepTeam to generate 15 prompt injection attacks and 15 roleplay attacks for each vulnerability type.